babylonchain/btc-staker/README.md

 #### 1. List active BTC finality providers on Babylon

 Find the public key of the finality provider you want to stake to.
-You can stake to multiple finality providers by specifying public keys in the `--finality-providers-pks` flag of the `stake` command.
+You can stake to a single finality provider by specifying its BTC public key in the <br>`--finality-providers-pks` flag of the `stake` command

+**Note** Make sure to use only one finality provider BTC public key in the <br> `--finality-providers-pks` flag of the `stake` command, as multiple providers are not supported.

 ```bash
 $ stakercli daemon babylon-finality-providers